Armenia–Azerbaijan relations in the Eurovision Song Contest: 2022 contest

 Following Maléna's win in 2021, AMPTV was given the right to host the Junior Eurovision Song Contest 2022, which eventually took place in Yerevan. İTV later confirmed its non-participation in this edition without providing an official reason.
 The event drew widespread attention and interest in Armenia, and many Armenians attended the show and its side events.
 Groups of children from Nagorno-Karabakh were also among the attendees, but after the event finished, they were grounded in Armenian territory and unable to return home, as groups of self-described Azerbaijani "environmental activists" had set up a blockade on the Lachin corridor, the only road connecting Armenia with Nagorno-Karabakh.

+2025 contest

+During the Junior Eurovision Song Contest 2025, the Azerbaijani jury awarded 3 points to the Armenian entrant Albert, marking the first time in any Eurovision event that Azerbaijan awarded points to Armenia.

 Voting history

+Eurovision Song Contest

 Despite largely hostile relations between the two nations over the years, Armenia has awarded points to Azerbaijan.
 Azerbaijan has never reciprocated; most Azerbaijani jurors that have been appointed to the contest have ranked Armenia last, while in the Azerbaijani televote, Armenia has been ranked last on nearly every occasion, with some exceptions.